MDAnalysis/MDAnalysis.github.io/_posts/2023-09-22-licensing-update.md

 ### copyleft

 Whether the terms of a given license enforces that other codes (even under other licenses) must be bound by the same conditions.
 See the [FSF definition](https://www.gnu.org/licenses/copyleft.en.html) for more information.

 ## Acknowledgements

-We are very grateful for the administrative and legal support from our fiscal sponsor, [NumFOCUS]().
+We are very grateful for the administrative and legal support from our fiscal sponsor, [NumFOCUS][].

-This relicensing effort has been made possible in part by the CZI grant DAF2021-237663 (grant DOI https://doi.org/10.37921/426590wiobus from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation (funder DOI 10.13039/100014989).
+This relicensing effort has been made possible in part by the CZI grant DAF2021-237663, grant DOI https://doi.org/10.37921/426590wiobus from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation (funder DOI 10.13039/100014989).

 – The MDAnalysis [Core Developers][]